All demo videos are up on the Wingfeather Workshop Youtube Channel.

 As a matter of fact, yes!

 Lefties.
 Fretless.
 Piccolo versions.
-Visiting the shop.
+Visiting the shop (though as of Summer 2018 I'm declining more than saying yes).
 Inspiration & a pep talk (no charge) - A little professional advice (my honor to help) - Consultation & design services (I've wound up with a pretty good overview of this stuff from the designing to the shop setup, building, business, marketing and retail store level).
-Licensing or purchase of our designs & patents: email@example.com.
+Licensing or purchase of our designs & patents: firstname.lastname@example.org.
 Special woods.
 Moving things around a bit sometimes.
+Heck, I'd sell the whole company but it would have to be a mighty sweet offer!

 Paint.
 Colored stains.
 Active electronics (Check out the Muckelroy Charger www.bradybass.com ).
 Fender J pickups.
 Client shapes.
 Other companies' shapes.
 Other headstocks.
 Tremolo systems.
 Apprenticeships.
 Free basses.
 Necks by themselves.
 Seconds.
-Scales other than our proprietary 31" on Birdsongs.
-(For 32" try SD Curlee; 34" and up, Brady Muckelroy is your guy).
+Scales other than our proprietary 31" (For 32" to 34" and up, Brady Muckelroy is your guy).
 Glossy thick plastic finishes.
 Fancy custom pearl inlays to order.
 LEDs.

 Why aren't some options available...